In this article, we would be explaining all common types of sensors and its applications.

 A sensor is a device or a module which helps us to detect events or changes in its environment and share the information with other connected electronic devices.

 The latest sensors, including those used in IoTs and wearables, are soon going to revolutionise electronics industry.
 Be it a silent heart attack detector that detects the protein level of a patient or a posture-correcting chair that alerts the occupant sitting in a wrong posture, both recently invented by Indian teenagers.
 Sensors have a vital role to play in electronic devices.
 The fact is that the application of sensors is ever-expanding along with the progress in science and technology.

 As per industry reports, sensors are becoming the biggest and fastest growing markets, comparable with computers and communication devices markets.
 You find sensors in smartphones, automobiles, security systems and even everyday objects like coffee makers!
 Apart from consumer electronics, these are also an integral part of the Internet of Things (IoT), medical, nuclear, defence, aviation, robotics and artificial intelligence, agriculture, environment monitoring and deep-sea applications.
-Sensors can have various output Voltage such as 5 volts, 10 volts -5 to +5 volts depends upon its applications and types.
+Sensors can have various electrical output Voltage such as 5 volts, 10 volts -5 to +5 volts depends upon its applications and types.

 The shift to smarter sensors